 There has been a ton of research around women and finances.
 One study, conducted by the National Center for Women and Retirement Research, showed a direct correlation between a woman’s personality characteristics and her financial habits.
 The study also revealed that some unique qualities tend to lead to smarter money choices: assertiveness, openness to change, and an optimistic outlook.

 Money, in general, is an emotionally charged subject.
-Some experts say the beliefs that women have about money and their emotional attachments to it strongly influence the way they spend and handle money.
-And, if you’re not where you want to be financially, do a quick assessment on what drives you emotionally when it comes to money and try to figure out the road blocks that are keeping you from becoming financially independent.
+Some experts say the beliefs that women have about money and their emotional attachments strongly influence how they spend and handle money.
+If you’re not where you want to be financially, do a quick assessment of what drives you emotionally when it comes to money.
+Try to figure out the roadblocks that keep you from becoming financially independent.

 With that, here are 10 tips (not in order of importance) that can aid you on your journey to becoming a financial rock star:

-- Set some financial goals and track your progress along the way; Goals can be broken down as such: (a) Quick Win – a goals you can accomplish today, tomorrow, or within the next 1 or 2 weeks (b) Big Win – goals you can accomplish within 1-month, 3-months, 6-months or 1 year
+- Set financial goals and track your progress along the way; They can break down as such: (a) Quick Win – a goal you can accomplish today, tomorrow, or within the next 1 or 2 weeks (b) Big Win – goals you can achieve within 1-month, 3-months, 6-months or 1 year.

-- Build a solid emergency fund; 3-months is good but 6-months is even better
+- Build a substantial emergency fund; 3-months is good, but 6-months is even better.

-- Focus some attention on your retirement savings; rule of thumb – put away 10% of your earnings each year
+- Focus some attention on your retirement savings; a rule of thumb – put away 10% of your earnings each year.

 - BONUS tip: Marry well!
 (Believe it or not, this is a strategy for some women)